andres-codigo/trip-fotos-vue/README.md

 ### 🛠 Manual Triggers

-Some workflows, like the **Vitest test runner**, can be manually executed from the GitHub UI:
+Some workflows, like the **Cypress test runner**, can be manually executed from the GitHub UI:

 1. Navigate to the **Actions** tab of the repository
 2. Select the desired workflow (e.g., **"Run Cypress Tests"**)